richard-pius/richard-pius/README.md

 #Hi, My name is Richard Pius<br>
-I am currently a BCA student and I am very interested in the fied of Computer Science and Technology.<br>
+📖 I am currently a BCA student and I am very interested in the fied of Computer Science and Technology and I am currently learning Web development and Cyber security<br>
-I am currently working on new and interesting side projects which i find interesting!<br>
+👨🏻‍💻 I am currently working on new and interesting side projects which i find interesting!<br>
-I am currently learning Web development and Cyber security<br>
-You can know more about me through my portfolio website: https://portfolio-website-beige-six.vercel.app/
+🌐 You can know more about me through my portfolio website: https://portfolio-website-beige-six.vercel.app/

 ## 🌐 Socials: